choas/sap-leonardo/README.md

   })
   .catch(err => { console.error(err) });
 ```
-More examples can be found in the examples and tests folder.
+More examples can be found in the examples and src/test folder.

 ## Implemented Services